in a city that's inspired musicians, writers and artists…

 How do I reserve my room?

-After you register you’ll receive information for how to book your room directly with the Hotel Mazarin.
-We have reserved a block of rooms including mostly doubles (with two queen beds) at a cost of $97.50 based on double occupancy, as well as a few king rooms.
+After you register you’ll receive information for how to book your room at the Bourbon Orleans.
+We have reserved a block of rooms including mostly doubles (with two double beds), as well as a few king rooms.
 Private rooms are limited and more expensive.
 If you prefer, you may choose your own hotel—there are plenty within just a few minutes’ walking distance.
+Shared rooms will be $85-110/person/night, while private rooms will be $169-179/night.
+(Prices do not include taxes.)

 Can I room with a friend?
 Or can you help me split the cost with another attendee?